ColeWyeth/DESC/README.md

 Implementations of the algorithms in the paper appear in Algorithms.
 Results for synthetic data can be reproduced by running Synthetic_Simulations/synthetic_data_experiments.m.
 Results for real data experiments can be reproduced by loading phototourism data and running the scripts in Real_Data_Experiments, particularly real_DESC and real_MPLS.

 ## Dependencies
 The following files in folder ``Utils`` include dependencies for running Lie-Algebraic Averaging method that were written by AVISHEK CHATTERJEE (revised and included in this repo).
 See also [Robust Rotation Averaging](http://www.ee.iisc.ac.in/labs/cvl/papers/robustrelrotavg.pdf) and [Efficient and Robust Large-Scale Rotation Averaging](https://www.cv-foundation.org/openaccess/content_iccv_2013/papers/Chatterjee_Efficient_and_Robust_2013_ICCV_paper.pdf) for details.
-Simplex projection code borrowed from [Projection Onto a Simplex](https://arxiv.org/abs/1101.6081) by Yunmei Chen and Xiaojing Ye.
 ```
 AverageSO3Graph.m
 BoxMedianSO3Graph.m